 Once done, switch off the flame, open the lid and let it sit for 5 minutes.
 Gently fluff the pea rice and serve immediately.

-Liquid: I’ve used half oil and half ghee/clarified butter.
+Liquid: I've used half oil and half ghee/clarified butter.
 For the vegan version, substitute ghee with oil.
 Water has been used to cook rice here.
-Coconut milk can be used instead of water or substitute for half the quantity of water with it.
+Coconut milk can be used instead of water or substituted for half the quantity of water with it.

 2. Now add green chillies, ginger and saute for a minute.

 3. Add 1.5 cup green peas, salt and mix well.
 Press the CANCEL button.